My Aged Care e-Referrals free up precious time for healthcare workers

 Once you complete the initial needs identification questions, the e-Referral form will recommend a home support (RAS) or a comprehensive (ACAT) assessment.
 You will be able to accept the recommendation or choose the alternative assessment before you submit the e-Referral.
 Download the My Aged Care – National Screening and Assessment Form fact sheet for more information.

-Your patient should hear from My Aged Care or an assessment organisation within three weeks.
+Your patient should hear from My Aged Care or an assessment organisation within two to six weeks.
 They will tell your patient if they are eligible for an assessment and arrange for an assessor to visit them.

 If they haven’t heard anything in this time, your patient can contact My Aged Care on 1800 200 422.